Tired of the 9-to-5 grind and wishing you had more time for your family?

 To set it up, start by securing the regulator onto the argon tank.
 Then, attach the tubing from the regulator to your welder’s argon input.
 Adjust the flow rate to around 3–5 LPM, which is ideal for jewelry welding.

-To buy an argon tank and refills, check with local natural gas or propane companies.
-Many of them sell small tanks of argon, and they often provide refill services as well.
+To buy an argon tank and refills, start by checking with local natural gas or propane companies.
+Many of them sell larger argon tanks and offer refill services, which can work well for stationary setups.

 Related: How to Start a Permanent Jewelry Business